-If Disclosure Scotland notifies the Club that a member of staff or volunteer is being considered for listing, that individual will be suspended as a precaution until the outcome of the case is determined.
+If Disclosure Scotland notifies the club that a member of staff or volunteer is being considered for listing that individual will be suspended as a precaution until the outcome of the case is determined.
 Precautionary suspension is not a form of disciplinary action and does not involve pre-judgment.
-In all cases of suspension, the best interests and wellbeing of children and young people will be paramount.
+In all cases of suspension the best interests and wellbeing of children and young people will be the paramount consideration.

-If Disclosure Scotland informs the Club that an individual is barred, that member of staff or volunteer will be removed permanently from regulated work with children immediately in line with the Protection of Vulnerable Groups (Scotland) Act 2007.
+If Disclosure Scotland informs the club that an individual is barred, that member of staff or volunteer will be removed permanently from regulated work with children immediately in line with the Protection of Vulnerable Groups (Scotland) Act 2007.

-4.17 PRECAUTIONARY SUSPENSION
+6. PRECAUTIONARY SUSPENSION